 A quantifiable measure that is used to assess market risk for a stock is often used by analysts and it is known as beta (β).
-The beta for a stock helps an investor see the direction in which the stock will perform.
+The beta for a stock helps an investor compare the performance of the stock to that of the market.
 In case the beta is greater than one (>1) the stock is said to outperform the market both in terms of risk and returns, while if the same is less than one (<1) the stock is predicted to under-perform or fall short of market expectations.

 It is important to understand the two major trading styles and see what style suits you the best.

-Making long term investments by conducting research or doing short-term trading are two contrasting features of an individual in the stock market.
+Making long term investments by conducting research or doing short-term trading are two contrasting actions of an individual in the stock market.
 An investor is one who aims at building long term wealth while shuffling securities in his/her portfolio.
 A strikingly different method is followed by traders where securities in a portfolio are closely monitored and the investments are carried out on a short term basis (for less than a year).
+Oftentimes traders are also involved in speculation and swift entry and exit from the market.
 These traders often engage in frequent trading of stocks and use many technical tools to help them pick their positions.

 Let’s consider a few examples to understand how these different investment techniques or ideologies functions: